 Tourist accommodation: responsibility for guest's belongings and luggage

-If you run serviced accommodation, such as a bed and breakfast or a hotel, you must take responsibility for the safekeeping of your guests’ luggage.
-In some cases, you may even have the legal right to keep your guests’ luggage if they don’t pay their bill.
+If you run serviced accommodation, such as a bed and breakfast or a hotel, you must take responsibility for looking after your guests' luggage.
+In some cases, you may have the legal right to keep your guests' luggage if they don't pay their bill.